 Hyde says there is also immense pressure on organizations to provide improved harassment training.
 It’s critical for HR employees to know what is legally considered harassment to help eliminate it in the workplace.
 Informed HR professionals can better prevent harassment, protecting both the employees and company.

 These laws, protecting the wages and hours of employees, are regulated by the U.S. Department of Labor.
-The main statute—the Fair Labor Standards Act (FLSA)—dictates the national minimum wage, established the 40-hour work week, outlines requirements for overtime pay, and directs child labor regulations.
+The main statute—the Fair Labor Standards Act (FLSA)—has a number of important functions.
+For example, this statute:

 Another critical statute in this category is the Family and Medical Leave Act (FMLA) of 1993, which entitles eligible employees to 12 weeks of unpaid leave for certain family and medical reasons, with a continuance of healthcare coverage and job protection.
 In 2010, this act was amended to incorporate increased flexibility for veterans and active military in order to offer them additional protections under the law.